entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ### Configure Access to Your Cluster

 ::: tip
 Entando sets up `Ingresses` in Kubernetes to access services from outside your server cluster.
 We'll use this to access Entando from a local browser.
+If you are installing Entando on Windows via Multipass, please see [the tips](../../tutorials/devops/local-tips-and-tricks.html#windows-development) related to IPs with Hyper-V.
 :::

 To set up external access to your cluster, you'll need to replace the value of `ENTANDO_DEFAULT_ROUTING_SUFFIX` with your Ubuntu IP.
 You can look up your Ubuntu IP, and edit the YAML file manaully, but running the below commands will automatically update the IP address for you.

 ``` bash
 IP=$(hostname -I | awk '{print $1}')